 First, it’s worth mentioning that there is a difference between an “excerpt” and an “SEO excerpt.”

 Excerpt: A short snippet that appears as a preview of your blog post.
 This excerpt can appear on your main blog page (where all your posts are listed), as a preview when you share the link to platforms like Facebook or LinkedIn, and sometimes as the preview that appears in search results.
+It depends how your website designer has set up the site.

 In Squarespace: If you go to your blog post and click “Edit,” you can find the SEO excerpt section under the “SEO” tab of your blog post’s settings.